Skip to content

 What type of information is being processed?

-The nature of information in a process determines which tool is the right fit.
+The nature of the information in the decision-making process determines which tool is suitable.

-Numbers, states, categories, logical conditions.
-If you can write complete specifications for all inputs/outputs — software handles it better than AI: faster, cheaper, verifiable.
+Numbers, status, categories, logical conditions.
+If you can write a full specification for every input/output, software handles it better than AI: faster, cheaper, and verifiable.

 Software is more suitable

-Natural language, free-form text, images, audio — or cases where meaning changes depending on context.
-This is where rule-based systems hit their limits, and AI has a natural advantage.
+Natural language, unstructured text, images, sound — or cases where meaning changes depending on context.
+This is where rule-based systems fall short, and AI has a natural advantage.

 AI's sweet spot

 Most real-world processes are a mix of both.
-Software already handles the structured part.
-The question is: is the unstructured portion large enough and painful enough to justify the investment?
+The structured part can be handled by software.
+The question is: is the unstructured part large enough and painful enough to be worth investing in?

 ⚖️

-This is the angle most often overlooked when planning, yet it has the biggest impact on how you design the system.
+This is the angle most often overlooked when planning, but has the greatest impact on how the system is designed.

-AI isn't 100% accurate — that's its nature.
-The question isn't “does AI make mistakes?” but rather “when it goes wrong, what happens?”
+AI is not 100% accurate — that's its nature.
+The question isn't 'Will AI be wrong?' but “what happens when it goes wrong?”

-Misclassifying emails, suggesting inaccurate content, summarizing with missing points.
-Quickly detected, easily fixed — high tolerance for errors.
+Misclassifying emails, suggesting non-standard content, summarizing with missing points.
+Quick detection, easy fix — high tolerance for error.

 AI is suitable

-Issuing incorrect invoices, approving wrong financial transactions, making incorrect compliance decisions.
-It's not that AI is poor — it's the inherent risk of tasks that don't suit probabilistic tools.
+Incorrect invoicing, mistaken financial transactions, wrong compliance decisions.
+It’s not that AI is inadequate — but the inherent risk of the task doesn’t match the probabilistic tool.

 Should this process use AI?

-Choose the best answer for each step.
-Results appear immediately below.
+Choose the most suitable answer for each step.
+Results will appear below.

 Summary